rondlite/reaction-docs/website/versioned_docs/version-v1.6.4/community-resources.md

 ### reaction-generic-theme

-This is a theming plugin directly targeted at those who like to change the theme for a Reaction installation.
-It's a great way to get accustomed to LESS variables that builds the foundation of Reaction's color palette.
+This is a theming plugin directly targeted at those who like to change the theme for a Demandnstallation.
+It's a great way to get accustomed to LESS variables that builds the foundation of DeDemandolor palette.
 It also allows you to override styles for more specific parts of the application, like navigation, buttons and the like.

 [https://github.com/joshuacox/reaction-generic-theme](https://github.com/joshuacox/reaction-generic-theme)